FITrig: A High-Performance Detection Technique for Efficient Ultra-Long-Period Pulsars: Introduction

 However, challenges remain in current source finders for ULP pulsar detection: \begin{itemize} \item \textbf{Sensitivity:} The detection of pulsars, particularly for ULP pulsars, is often limited by their low signal-to-noise ratio (SNR) in radio astronomical images. \item \textbf{False Positive Rate:} Robust separation of true pulsar signals from artefacts is critical to avoid misclassifying false positives as real ULP pulsars. \item \textbf{Computational Efficiency:} The growing volume of data from next-generation telescopes demands more efficient pulsar finding algorithms.
 A computationally optimised ULP detection technique is essential for real-time analysis, enabling timely follow-up observations of candidate pulsars. \end{itemize}

-Therefore, in this article, we develop a new detection technique for ULP pulsars, called Fast Imaging Trigger (FITrig), which demonstrates high sensitivity, low false positive rate, and high computational efficiency.
+To address these challenges, we develop a new detection technique for ULP pulsars, called Fast Imaging Trigger (FITrig).
+FITrig achieves high sensitivity through a target-sensitive image assessment method, tLISI (transient-oriented Low-Information Similarity Index), proposed in this work.
+False positives are minimised by a statistic-based auto-selection process integrated into the triggering workflow.
+In addition, high computational efficiency is achieved through the GPU-accelerated design of FITrig, which leverages its highly parallel architecture to rapidly process large datasets and enable timely identification of candidate pulsars.

 To support clarity throughout this article, some key terms are briefly explained here.
 A ``celestial transient'', or simply ``transient'', refers to a radio source whose emission varies noticeably over time in observations.
 A ``steady source'', in contrast, denotes a radio source whose emission remains largely constant, showing no significant variability during observations.
 The ``dirty beam'' is the point spread function (PSF) of the telescope array resulting from its incomplete \textit{uv}-coverage; we use the term ``dirty beam'' throughout.
 Finally, ``steady features'' refer to the structures formed by steady sources together with the dirty beams convolved on them.
+For reference, a table summarising the technical terms and their abbreviations used in this article is provided in Table \ref{abbrev}.

 The methodology of FITrig is proposed in Section \ref{section2}.
 Its performance is demonstrated by the experimental results in Section \ref{section4}, starting with the performance of FITrig on the real dataset of PSR J0901-4046 measured by MeerKAT \citep{MKAT1,MKAT2,MKAT3}.
 We then test FITrig on more challenging cases using simulated datasets covering various pulsar brightness levels and frequencies, based on the telescope layouts of MeerKAT and Square Kilometre Array (SKA; \citealt{SKA1}) AA2 \footnote{\url{https://www.skao.int/en/news/174/green-light-given-construction-worlds-largest-radio-telescope-arrays}}.
 This further illustrates its performance in terms of computational efficiency (Section \ref{CompEffi}), sensitivity (Section \ref{413}), and false positive rate (Section \ref{sec41}).
 Section \ref{seccon} presents the conclusions.